TL;DR

 What to be

-Along with staying in tune with your audience, brand, and channels, there are some things you need to remember to BE.
+Along with staying in tune with your audience, brand, and channels, there are some key characteristics you need to embody when managing social media accounts.
 These tips will help when interacting with your audience and helping you convey your brand message.

 Social media is about the conversation.
 It’s not just for posting links to your product pages and forgetting about it.
 People want a friendly face when they interact with a company online, and as the company's representative on social media, it would behoove you to be there when they ask questions or post comments.